MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 3. Identify the point that maximizes the acquisition function.
 4. Update the model with the new data point.

-In addition to these steps, we are also keeping track of the intermediate steps of the calculation.
+In addition to these steps, we are also keeping track of the intermediate steps of the calculation to help with visualizing the results.

 ```fsharp
 // src/Optimization.Core/Model.fs